Political activities & contributions

 CVS Health has a policy governing political contributions made from corporate and PAC funds to ensure that all potential political contributions made by or on behalf of CVS Health or a PAC are reviewed and approved internally for compliance with our policy and all federal, state, and local laws, and that all of the company’s political activities are conducted in accordance with high ethical standards.
 This policy applies to all employees of CVS Health, and each of its subsidiaries and affiliates.
 CVS Health does not make any independent expenditures in federal, state or local elections.

 View our 2021 Political activities and contributions report (PDF) or our past political activities and contributions in the report archive.

 CVS Health participates in various federal and state trade associations or organizations that operate in support of specific industries.
 Trade associations participate in activities such as education, advertising and lobbying to influence public policy.
 Many associations offer other services, such as producing conferences, networking or charitable events or offering classes or educational materials.
 Some associations also make political contributions or operate a PAC.

-Details regarding CVS Health’s trade and industry association membership dues can be found in our annual trade association dues report, along with our past reports.
+Details regarding CVS Health’s trade and industry association membership dues can be found in our 2021 Trade association dues report (PDF), along with our past reports in our report archive.
 These reports include the amount paid for advocacy and/or political purposes for any trade or industry association with annual total dues of $25,000 or more, as well as payments in excess of $25,000 to such associations and governmental organizations.